CancerRxGene/gdsctools/doc/source/data.rst

 CSV and TSV formats
 --------------------
 The main formats used in **GDSCTools** are :term:`CSV`-based but :term:`TSV`-based formatted files may be accepted although not encouraged.
-The data files may be zipped with unix-like compress tools (gzip) but not ZIP from Windows.
+The data files may be compressed using bz2, xz, gzip of zip methods.
 See Pandas documentation to know the exact list of authorised compression method.
 Note that files saved using **GDSCTools** will be saved in CSV format only.

 **GDSCTools** provides tools to read different kind of structured CSV files.
 For instance in the ANOVA analysis, these 3 types of CSV-input files defined in :mod:`~gdsctools.readers` module) are used: